 So when you are trying to decide turkey burger vs beef burger, choose the one that will make you happy and satiated, as long as you know it’s lean meat and you’re not eating it every day.

-Imagine my joy when I found out I did not have to give up on the summer taste of a perfectly grilled ground beef cheeseburger!
+This information levels the playing field!
+Imagine my joy when I found out I did not have to give up on the summer taste of a perfectly grilled ground beef cheeseburger and now you won’t have to either.

 28 Day Carb Cycling Meal Plan: 1200-1500 Calories